RavensbourneWebMedia/Web-development-workshop/projects/our-space/README.md

  | Turn your HTML & CSS prototypes into a WP theme
 3rd of June | User-testing + debugging
 10th of June | **Summative** presentations and hand-in
- | Winning site goes live by he ned of June
+ | Winning site goes live by the end of June

 <!--
 ### Competitors